JavierMarro/JavierMarro/README.md

-## Hello, world 👋 I'm Javier
+<h1 align="left">Hello, world 👋 I'm Javier</h1>
 =======================

-- I am a Junior Full Stack Software Developer (with a slight incline for Front End development) who’s been actively building projects for the past year.
+<p align="left">I'm a Junior Full Stack Software Developer (with a slight incline for Front-End development) who's been actively gaining foundational knowledge in software development by completing Harvard's CS50: Introduction to Computer Science and building projects over the past year.</p>

+###

+<h2 align="left">About me</h2>

+###

-- Check out my portfolio site where you can read in more detail about the projects I have completed so far: [javiermarro.dev](https://www.javiermarro.dev/)
-- I’m currently completing the [CS50: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python) course from Harvard.
+<p align="left">✨ Check out my portfolio site where you can read in more detail about the projects I have completed so far: [javiermarro.dev](https://www.javiermarro.dev/)<br>📚 I’m currently enrolled in the [CS50: Introduction to Programming with Python](https://pll.harvard.edu/course/cs50s-introduction-programming-python) course from Harvard.<br>📖 Reading list:<br> - Grokking: algorithms (currently reading)
-- To read list:
-  - Grokking: algorithms
-  - Clean Code
+ <br> - Clean Code
-  - The Pragmatic Programmer
+  <br>- The Pragmatic Programmer
-  - Working Effectively with Legacy Code
+  <br>- Working Effectively with Legacy Code
+<br>- Refactoring: Improving the Design of Existing Code</p>

+###

 ### I have coded with:
 <table><tr><td valign="top" width="33%">